iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 at first didn't seem so much like the programming technique algorithms class.
-Finally, one of the main methods for model-based reinforcement learning is again called dynamic programming, and at first it also didn't seem so much like the others instances.
+Finally, one of the main methods for model-based reinforcement learning is again called dynamic programming, and it also didn't seem so much like the other instances.

 So, what's happening here?
 Did everybody choose to call their algorithms dynamic programming